|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Day 2: Pretoria City Sites, De Wildt Cheetah and Wildlife Centre
+Day 2: De Wildt Cheetah and Wildlife Centre

 After a relaxing morning, we enjoy a stroll through the local market before heading to the De Wildt Cheetah Centre where we will receive an introduction to this special place.
 De Wildt has an extensive community outreach and education programme and a strategic breeding plan.
 The Trust conducts research on wildlife disease and nutrition and in South Africa it has implemented a national plan for the conservation of free roaming cheetahs as well as Wild Dogs, the second most endangered carnivore in Africa.
-We spend our time at the De Wildt Cheetah Project learning about cheetahs, wild dogs and others animals at the centre with many opportunities to see these animals up close.
-Overnight in De Wildt Cheetah Project.
+Overnight in Hartbeespoort.

 Day 3: Pretoria City Sites, Misty Mountain, South African Natural Heritage Site, to Mapumalanga

 We will return to De Wildt Cheetah Centre this morning where we enjoy a special treat - viewing cheetahs running full speed.
 Three cheetahs will each chase a small decoy designed by the sanctuary.
 The cheetahs accelerate and run in excess of 100 kilometers per hour.
 Afterwards, we make our way to Pretoria to enjoy the city sites before our journey through some of the most stunning landscapes in South Africa.
 We will enjoy lunch enroute to Mapumalanga and our final stop at a 280 hectare South African Natural Heritage Site situated on the spectacular Long Tom Pass, Mapumalanga, South Africa.
 Perched at an altitude of 1700 meters above sea level, Misty Mountain is uniquely set in mountainous countryside with majestic views across the escarpment and into the Lowveld.
 Overnight in Mapumalanga.